nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

     - The **report_power** command can show how much area each module uses and can enable detailed area breakdown analysis.

+**Step 3: Synthesis**
 Once you have the script file ready, you can go ahead to synthesize the circuit:
 ```
 dc_shell -f compile_dc.tcl
 ```
 Design Compiler will run for a short time and create substantial amounts of output.
 When it is finished it will return to the command line.
 If there is an error it will specify the exact source of the error and the line number in the script that was responsible for the error.
-Typically there will be no errors.
-We can verify the initial estimations of area, timing, and power by reading into the following three files 'cell.rep', 'timing.rep', and 'power.rep'.

-We can also look at the output of DC.
+We can look at the output of DC.
 As we said above, it is a gate-level Verilog netlist that only contains interconnected standard cells.
-The netlist is called 'accu_post_synth.v' and you can use any text editor to check its content.
+The netlist is called **accu_post_synth.v** and you can use any text editor to check its content.
 ```
 module accu_DW01_add_0 ( A, B, CI, SUM, CO );
   input [7:0] A;